asterisk/documentation/docs/Development/Reference-Information/Asterisk-Framework-and-API-Examples/Using-the-Configuration-Framework.md

 As we'll see, while performing these operations there are some common pitfalls that many modules in Asterisk fall into.

-!!! info ""
-    NOTE
+/// note
 We'll disregard configuration information retrieved from an Asterisk Realtime Architecture (ARA) backend, and instead assume that the configuration information is read from static Asterisk configuration files.
 ARA is complex enough to deserve its own set of pages.

-[//]: # (end-info)
+///

 Traditional Configuration Loading in Asterisk
 =============================================